LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/CustomizedChatWindows/createanapibasedwindow.md

 indicator: chat
 ---

-**An “API-based” engagement window must be configured in LiveEngage.**
+**An “API-based” engagement window must be configured in Conversational Cloud.**

 * On a monitored flow
 	Attach the API-based window to the relevant web engagement/campaign.